997948259/TOSEM/README.md

 ## The sub-tool in machine M0

-(1) Copy the file folder LLVM to C:\ in machine M0
+(1) Copy the file folder LLVM to C:\ in machine M0;

-(2) Build the project after the "DNRV-MMRV.7z" is decompressed.
+(2) Build the project after the "DNRV-MMRV.7z" is decompressed;

+(3) The configuration information is written in the file /MSV/Info.txt.
+* In the first line, 0 means MMRV, 1 means DNRV.
+If DNRV is selected, the following lines should also be considered.
+*  The second line should be written as 0.
+*  The third line means the port number used to socket communication between M0 and M1-Mn.
+*  The fourth line means the number of distributed machines.
+*  The fifth line means the number of states in each segment.
+*  From the sixth line,  the IP addresses of distributed machines should be written.